rcullito/emacsfiles/README.md

   - straight.el and use-package for a sane package story
   - slight tweaks on zenburn theme to get rid of all the red and replace it with shades of purple that are easier on the eyes
-  - some elisp utils I wrote to simplify defining vanilla emacs keybindings, organizing multiple sractch buffers, and an indentation helper
+  - some elisp utils I wrote to help with keybindings, multiple scratch buffers, and indentation
-  - A port of Paul Graham's Generalized Variables macros from Common Lisp to simplify variable assignment
+  - A port of Paul Graham's Generalized Variables macros from Common Lisp.
+Basically setq and setf taken to another level.

 ## Help